nograx/ioBroker.zendure-solarflow/README.md

 - Get all telemetry data from your Solarflow devices, also those not visible in the offical app - like battery voltage
 - Control your Solarflow HUB like in the offical app.
 Most of the settings are available.
 - Control the output limit - you are not limited to use a Shelly Pro EM to realize a zero feed-in.
 You can also design more complex scenarios via script or blockly in ioBroker.
+- Stop input if one battery drops into low voltage (battery protect).
+Only working when settings the output limit other the adapter
 - Control more than one Solarflow at the same time!
 - Get more precise calculations!